All regulated pools and spas must comply with the pool safety standard.

-The role of the City’s Development Compliance Unit is to inspect reports of non-compliant pool barriers.
-Where it is determined that a regulated pool does not comply with the applicable standard, an enforcement notice may be issued under the Building Act 1975, requiring the pool owner to provide a pool barrier that complies with the pool safety standard.
+The role of the City is to inspect reports of non-compliant pool barriers.
+Where a regulated pool does not comply, an enforcement notice may be issued under the Building Act 1975 requiring the pool owner to provide a pool barrier that does comply with the pool safety standard.
 If compliance remains outstanding, fines may be issued for non-compliance.

 Drowning is one of the leading causes of death of young children in Queensland.
 Properly maintained pool fencing reduces the risk of death and serious injury, and saves lives.

 As a pool owner, you are legally responsible for ensuring pool fencing is kept in good condition maintained and compliant with the pool safety standard.

 The City views pool safety as a serious matter, and will consider enforcement action should a pool not comply with the pool safety standard.

 You must ensure your pool fencing complies with the pool safety standard and all barriers for the pool are kept in good condition.

 If you would like to report non-compliant pool fencing, visit Report a problem - Development compliance and complete our online form.